 Retiring becomes easier if you can live on less, but at some point, this becomes risky at some point.
 It's dangerous to cut things too close with unknown healthcare expenses and potential difficulty re-entering the workforce.

 Evaluate Home Equity Options

-Home equity can be used as a resource to supplement retirement savings, but it needs to be accessed.
+Home equity can be used as a resource to supplement retirement savings, but it has to be accessed.
 Consider downsizing.
-If your children are out of the home or you want a place with no stairs (to reduce the risk of falls as you age), it makes sense anyway.
-Alternatively, you might be able to borrow against your home with a reverse mortgage.
-It can be risky to put your home on the line, and you might want to preserve that resource for medical expenses.
-But when faced with several tough choices, this could be the least-bad solution for your income needs.
+It makes sense anyway if your children are out of the home or if you want a place with no stairs so you can reduce the risk of falls as you age.

-Almost anybody can handle the tasks required to prepare for retirement.
-But making projections and managing investments can take time and energy.
-If you’d rather not do it alone, enlist help from a financial planner.
+Almost anybody can handle the tasks required to prepare for retirement, but making projections and managing investments can take time and energy.
+Enlist help from a financial planner if you'd rather not do it alone.
 A fee-only advisor may also help you get the answers you need without charging commissions.

 Frequently Asked Questions (FAQs)